Nasser404/matair-esp32/README.md

 *   The firmware uses the ESP32 `Preferences` library to store WiFi SSID, password, WebSocket server host/IP, and port.
 *   **Initial Setup:**
-    *   These settings can be entered via the "Settings" screen on the Nextion display (if your HMI project supports this).
+    *   These settings can be entered via the "Settings" screen on the Nextion display.
-    *   Alternatively, for initial testing, you might temporarily hardcode these values in `main.cpp` or a configuration file, but using the Nextion interface and Preferences is recommended for flexibility.
+    *   Alternatively, for initial testing, you might temporarily hardcode these values in `main.cpp`.
     *   The ESP32 will attempt to load saved credentials on boot.
 ### Nextion HMI

-1. Ensure you have the Nextion Editor software.
-2. Open your `.hmi` project file for the display.
-3. Compile the HMI project to generate a `.tft` file.
-4. Upload the `.tft` file to your Nextion display (SD card or direct serial connection).
+*  Upload the `.tft` file to your Nextion display (SD card or direct serial connection).

 ## Building & Uploading
 1.  **Connect ESP32:** Connect your ESP32 board to your computer via USB.
-2.  **Build:** In PlatformIO, click the "Build" button (checkmark icon) or run `pio run` in the terminal.
+2.  **Build:** In PlatformIO, click the "Build" button or run `pio run`.
-3.  **Upload:** If the build is successful, click the "Upload" button (right arrow icon) or run `pio run --target upload`.
+3.  **Upload:** Click the "Upload" button (right arrow icon) or run `pio run --target upload`.

 ## Troubleshooting
-*   **No WiFi/WebSocket Connection:**
   *   Verify WiFi SSID and password are correct via Nextion settings or `Preferences`.
   *   Ensure the WebSocket server IP/host and port are correctly configured.
   *   Check that the WebSocket server is running and accessible on the network.
   *   Monitor serial output for connection attempt details and error messages.